APrascak/Drafti/README.md

 # Drafti Webpage
-Application developed by Alex Prascak
+Application developed by Alex Prascak.
 Built using Vue.js and Firebase.